shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 ```
 </TabItem>

-You can also pass the dSYM file paths manually:
+Or, you can pass the dSYM file paths manually:

 <TabItem value="ruby">